cypress-io/cypress/docs/source/guides/appendices/configuration.md

 # Overriding Options

-Besides modifying your `cypress.json` you can also change configuration options through the *command line* or from your system *[environment variables](https://on.cypress.io/guides/environment-variables)*.
+Besides modifying your `cypress.json` you can also change configuration options through the *command line* or from your system *{% url 'environment variables' environment-variables %}*.

 ## Command Line